Therapists in Piedmont, CA

 Not accepting new clients

 Do you have a trauma, a significant loss, a relationship or a childhood memory, that seems to invade every part of your day, and you just can not seem to get past it?
 We all experience life events that change us, and therapy can help the healing process so you incorporate your pain into your life in a positive way.
-Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, Somatic Experiencing (SE) and Internal Family Systems (IFS) are very effective tools to help process areas in your life or in your body you are feeling stuck.
+Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, Somatic Experiencing (SE) Internal Family Systems (IFS) and Ketamine-Assisted Therapy (KAP) are very effective tools to help process areas in your life or in your body you are feeling stuck.
 You can regenerate your self, and experience life in a new way.

 Do you have a trauma, a significant loss, a relationship or a childhood memory, that seems to invade every part of your day, and you just can not seem to get past it?
 We all experience life events that change us, and therapy can help the healing process so you incorporate your pain into your life in a positive way.
-Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, Somatic Experiencing (SE) and Internal Family Systems (IFS) are very effective tools to help process areas in your life or in your body you are feeling stuck.
+Eye Movement Desensitization and Reprocessing (EMDR), Brainspotting, Somatic Experiencing (SE) Internal Family Systems (IFS) and Ketamine-Assisted Therapy (KAP) are very effective tools to help process areas in your life or in your body you are feeling stuck.
 You can regenerate your self, and experience life in a new way.

 Our mission is to provide quality online mental health and substance abuse services while breaking down the barriers of traditional, office based therapy.
 Traditional mental health and substance abuse treatment tends to focus on what makes you sick, what you are lacking but at The Mindful Lemon, our clinicians let you sit in the driver’s seat, focusing on your strengths and assets to help you become the best version of you!
 This can be via traditional talk therapy, medication management, mindfulness techniques, an emphasis on health, wellness and fitness or any combination of the above.